 Basil seeds are mucilaginous – when seeds come in contact with water, they form a gel sack around themselves.
 This mechanism helps to keep the seed hydrated during germination and early seedling development.

 Basil usually germinates within a week.
-Seedlings have two D-shaped cotyledon leaves and between the two leaves a sign of first pair of true leaves will appear soon.
-I have learned from using Natufia Kitchen Garden that in this early stage, basil has already its recognisable smell and flavour, which makes it an ideal microgreen to grow.
+Seedlings have two D-shaped cotyledon leaves and between the two leaves, a sign of the first pair of true leaves will appear soon.
+I have learned from using Natufia Kitchen Garden that in this early stage, basil has already its recognizable smell and flavor, which makes it an ideal microgreen to grow.

 Basil is a single-stemmed plant, which grows quite quickly and likes partial harvest during the growing cycle.
 Harvesting or pruning your basil correctly can make it bushier and therefore yield more.
 How to accomplish that?
-Upward growth is called an apical growth.
-By pruning, you can trigger the lateral growth.
-Basil has lateral buds, which are plant’s back up plan if something happens with the main stem.
-Knowing that, we can make basil plants to produce more and look nicer.
+The upward growth is called apical growth.
+By pruning, you can trigger lateral growth.
+Basil has lateral buds, which are the plant’s backup plan if something happens with the main stem.
+Knowing that we can make basil plants produce more and look nicer.
 Start pruning your basil plants when they are about 15 cm (6 in) tall.

-The first photo illustrates a nice homegrown basil.
-However, with the right pruning it could have looked nicer and yielded more as it did in the Natufia Kitchen Garden (second and third photo).
-Basil stems are elongated and do not have much leaves.
+The first photo illustrates nice homegrown basil.
+However, with the right pruning, it could have looked nicer and yielded more as it did in the Natufia Kitchen Garden (second and third photo).
+Basil stems are elongated and do not have many leaves.

-These tips apply to every growing condition, whether you grow basil on your windowsill, in your outdoor herb garden, in a greenhouse or in a Natufia Kitchen Garden.
+These tips apply to every growing condition, whether you grow basil on your windowsill, in your outdoor herb garden, in a greenhouse, or in a Natufia Smart Garden.
 We are growing eight different basil varieties currently here at Natufia.
-Distinguish characteristics of each variety are already recognisable and I suggest experimenting with rare and exotic basil varieties.
+Distinguish characteristics of each variety are already recognizable and I suggest experimenting with rare and exotic basil varieties.